Lychnian/travel-social-network/README.md

 - MongoDB Compass

-## Usage
+## Installation and Usage

-To use the Travel Social Network:
+To install and use the Travel Social Network:
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies by running `npm install`.